Alab-NII/eval_vl_glue/vl_models/README.md

     python convert.py --config download/volta_config/ctrl_vilbert_base.json --weight download/volta_weights/ctrl_vilbert
     ```

-This will make a ctrl\_vilbert (directory) in the vl\_models/pretrained directory.
+This will make a ctrl\_vilbert (directory) in vl\_models/pretrained.

 We prepared batch\_convert.sh to make the five models used our experiments (ctrl_visual_bert, ctrl_uniter, ctrl_vl_bert, ctrl_lxmert and ctrl_vilbert).
-Run this batch script from the repository root directory after downloading and placing the weights for ctrl_visual_bert, ctrl_uniter, ctrl_vl_bert, ctrl_lxmert and ctrl_vilbert.
+Run this batch script from the repository root directory after downloading and putting the corresponding weights.

 ### Download

-Alternatively, we made our model files available.
+Alternatively, you can download model files we made.
 Here is the url list.
-To use those models, after downloading, unzip them and place the unzipped model directories into the pretrained directory.
+To use those models, after downloading, unzip them and put the unzipped model directories into vl\_models/pretrained.

+We made those model files from the [e-bug/volta](https://github.com/e-bug/volta) work.
+If you use these weights, do not forget to cite their work appropriately.

 **Controlled models:**